JetBrains/Qodana/topics/pricing.md

 After its expiry, you’ll need to buy either the Ultimate or Ultimate Plus license.
 Expired trial licenses cannot be extended.

-### What are the EAP and trial licenses?

-An EAP license is a license that gives you full access to Qodana until July 31, 2023.
-On August 1, 2023, all EAP licenses will expire, which means users will have to switch to a trial license.

-A trial license is a time-limited version of either the Ultimate or the Ultimate Plus license.
-Each trial license duration is limited to 60 days, after which this type of license is no longer valid and cannot be used further.
-To continue using %instance%, you’ll have to buy a full version of your license.

 ### What are %instance% linters and Qodana Cloud designed for?

 Both %instance% linters and Qodana Cloud are essential parts of the product named %instance%.
 You can inspect your codebase